UniMath/agda-unimath/src/finite-group-theory/finite-groups.lagda.md

     ( is-π-finite-Group-of-Order {lzero} zero-ℕ n)
 ```

-### There is a finite number of ways to equip a finite type with a structure of group
+### There is a finite number of ways to equip a finite type with the structure of a group

 ```agda
 module _